 It comes as no surprise that losing weight can lead to a whole new wardrobe – hooray!
 But did you know it can also lead to you needing new glasses?
 As your body weight changes, the size and shape of your face change with it, meaning you’ll likely start to suit lots of new frames.
 And it may not suit the ones you were comfortable with beforehand.
-Basically, spectacles can be the icing on the cake when it comes to your new and improved image.
+Basically, spectacles can be the icing on the cake when it comes to changing your specs and your new and improved image.

 Regardless of the reason, choosing a pair of glasses when you’re unsure as to what shape your face is – especially post weight loss – can be difficult.
 That’s why Arlo Wolf has developed a face shape tool that gives you recommendations on which frames will suit the shape of your face.
 This even includes which frames will be best suited to plus-size and slimmer faces.